mantisbt-plugins/releasemgt/README.md

 ## Features:

-  - Email notification (to developer and/or user who reports a bug)
+  * Email notification (to developer and/or user who reports a bug)
-  - Email templates
+  * Email templates
-  - Easy to install.
+  * Easy to install.

 ## Requirements

-  - MantisBT 2.x
+  * MantisBT 2.x
+  * See [master-1-2-x branch](https://github.com/mantisbt-plugins/releasemgt/tree/master-1-2-x) for the Mantis 1.2 version.

 ## Tested

-  - MantisBT 2.19.0
+  * MantisBT 2.19.0

 ## Screenshots